 Sculptures by Harry Bertoia (1915–1978) are widely sought by modernism aficionados.
-He is well known for his "sound art" along with free-form works and bush-shaped designs made of welded metal.
+He is well known for his "sound art," along with free-form works and bush-shaped designs made of welded metal.
 Some use large wires, either straight or curved, welded into position to form modern masterpieces that can sell well into the six figures.

 In furniture design, Bertoia's work for Knoll has been on the map of collectors for quite some time.
 "In 1950 Hans Knoll, one of the leading... manufacturers of modern furniture in the United States, commissioned the prominent American metalsmith and sculptor Harry Bertoia to design several chairs," said author Marvin D. Schwartz in American Furniture: Tables, Chairs, Sofas & Beds.
 "Bertoia's designs transcended the barrier between decorative and functional design...his objects balanced successfully between sculpture and furniture."

 Ludwig Mies van der Rohe

-Architect and designer Ludwig Mies Van Der Rohe (1886–1969) was known to say "I don't want to be interesting.
+Architect and designer Ludwig Mies van der Rohe (1886–1969) was known to say "I don't want to be interesting.
 I want to be good."
 Desired or not, in addition to overwhelmingly good design, his work is some of the most interesting and desirable to fans of modern decor.
 He served as director of the Bauhaus, a school dedicated to exploring modern art and design, from 1930 to 1933 when it was closed at the urging of the Nazi command.
-He migrated to the United States in the late 1930s... where he continued to influence the architecture community.
+He migrated to the United States in the late 1930s,... where he continued to influence the architecture community.

-Breuer's most famous design, the Wassily chair, came about during his tenure as the head of the cabinet-making... workshop while still at the Bauhaus.
-The first example of this extreme variation of the traditional club chair was made in the 1920s, and was named simply Model B3.
+Breuer's most famous design, the Wassily chair, came about during his tenure as the head of the... cabinet-making workshop while still at the Bauhaus.
+The first example of this extreme variation of the traditional club chair was made in the 1920s and was named simply Model B3.
 It came in both folding and stationary styles with fabric straps attached to steel tubing like that used in hospital furniture of the day.
 These early chairs are the most valuable examples in the eyes of collectors.
 After World War II, the Wassily was produced with the more familiar leather straps, although fabric was available as well.

 By 1968 Knoll purchased the Breuer catalog and began producing his designs, several of which are still available today.
-This includes the Wassily chair in numerous color variations, the cantilevered Cesca chair in versions with and without arms, and his popular Laccio coffee and end tables.Continue to 5 of 6 below.
+This includes the Wassily chair in numerous color variations, the cantilevered Cesca chair in versions with and without arms, and his popular Laccio coffee and end tables.Continue to 6 of 7 below.

-Another renowned mid-century furniture designer with roots in architecture is Arne Jacobsen (1902–1971).
+Another renowned midcentury furniture designer with roots in architecture is Arne Jacobsen (1902–1971).
 This Danish visionary drew inspiration from the modernist designs of Charles and Ray Eames and collaborated with other designers to create furnishings for a number of the buildings he designed.

 The designs of Paul Evans (1931–1987) have been noticed more and more over the last decade by modernism enthusiasts, and values have risen accordingly.
-He designed for his own business sharing a New Jersey showroom with Philip Lloyd Powell in the 1950s, and also for a North Carolina company, Directional Furniture, in the 1960s.
+He designed furniture for his own business while sharing a New Jersey showroom with Philip Lloyd Powell in the 1950s, and also for a North Carolina company, Directional Furniture, in the 1960s.
 By the '70s he was back in his home state of Pennsylvania employing more than 85 workers who helped fill his New York showroom with his designs.